-Breast cancer is the most common cancer for New Zealand women, affecting 1 in 9 over their lifetime.
+Breast cancer is the most common cancer for New Zealand women.

 There are over ten different types of breast cancers.
 Most begin in the ducts and are called ductal cancers.
 Others begin in the glands that make milk, and are called lobular cancers.
 A very small number of cancers start in other breast tissues.
 Breast cancer can present as lumps, although not always.
 Similarly, a lump in the breast does not necessarily indicate cancer.

 If cancer cells have spread to glands under the arm, this could indicate that they have spread elsewhere in the body too and further diagnostic tests may be needed to rule this out.

 Whole Breast Radiation Therapy (WBRT) still remains the gold-standard in adjuvant radiation therapy due to the patient benefits of being non-invasive; planned delivery of radiation dose and with WBRT being performed in the post-surgery setting with known margin and nodal status.

 In spite of the negative portrayal of WBRT, treatment can be delivered over three to five weeks of daily appointments ranging from 15 to 30 minutes.
 With the majority of patients only requiring three weeks of radiation therapy.